Rock ‘n’ Roller Coaster Starring Aerosmith

 Location

-Shopping: Guests exit Rock ‘n’ Roller Coaster through the “Rock Around the Shop” gift shop.
-Here, a plethora of Disney and Aerosmith-based merchandise, including clothing, mugs, artwork, and on-ride photographs, can be purchased.
+Shopping: Guests exit the attraction through the “Rock Around the Shop” gift shop.
+Here, guests purchase a plethora of Disney and Aerosmith-based merchandise, including clothing, mugs, artwork, and on-ride photographs.

-Dining/Refreshment: Counter service meals are offered nearby on Sunset Boulevard at Fairfax Fare, Catalina Eddie’s, and Rosie’s All-American Café.
+Dining/Refreshment: Counter-service meals are offered nearby on Sunset Boulevard at Fairfax Fare, Catalina Eddie’s, and Rosie’s All-American Café.
 Fairfax Fare specializes in barbecue offerings, such as ribs, chicken, and barbecued pork; Catalina Eddie’s offers personal pizzas and Italian sandwiches; and Rosie’s All-American Café features burgers.

 Smoking Location: Smoking is permitted in designated smoking areas only.
-Disney parks are smoke free.
+Disney parks are smoke-free.

 Fun Facts